DiRAC-Training/FM003-Software-engineering/_episodes/00-software-lifecycle.md

 Traditionally in academia, software - and the process of writing it - is often seen as a necessary but throwaway artefact in research.
 For example, there may be research questions (for a given research project), code is created to answer those questions, the code is run over some data and analysed, and finally a publication is written based on those results.
 These steps are often taken informally.

 The terms *programming* (or even *coding*) and *software engineering* are often used interchangeably.
 They are not.
 Programmers or coders tend to focus on one part of the software development process more than any other: implementation.
 In academic research, often they are writing software for themselves - they are their own stakeholders.
-And ideally, they are writing software from a design, that fulfils a research goal to publish research papers.
+And ideally, they are writing software from a design that fulfils a research goal to publish research papers.

 On the other hand, someone who is engineering software takes a wider view: